 Allow silence for reflection.

-We have all experienced awkward silence.
+We have all experienced moments of awkward silence.
 While it may seem counterintuitive to let moments of silence occur, sometimes it’s the best choice.
 It can give a person a chance to reflect on what’s happening, and how he or she needs to proceed.

 - Believe it or not, silence can be a powerful communication tool.